-FREELY IN HOPE EQUIPS SURVIVORS & ADVOCATES TO LEAD IN ENDING THE CYCLE OF SEXUAL VIOLENCE IN KENYA & ZAMBIA
+FREELY IN HOPE EQUIPS SURVIVORS TO LEAD IN ENDING SEXUAL VIOLENCE ACROSS KENYA & ZAMBIA

 Until there is no victim of sexual violence